NCronJob-Dev/NCronJob/docs/advanced/dynamic-job-control.md

 });
 ```

 Updating a parameter will lead to the job being rescheduled with the new parameter.
 Any planned job with the "old" parameter will be cancelled and rescheduled with the new parameter.
+Passing `null` clears the configured parameter.

 ## Retrieving a job schedule by name
 To retrieve the schedule of a job by name, use the `TryGetSchedule` method: